Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Orbital mechanics in Schwarzschild-de Sitter spacetime

-Compact binaries serves as sources of continuous gravitational wave signals during their inspiral phase, ending the signal at the merger and ringdown.
-It would then be relevant to reduce the $(p,e)$ parameter space and further the $(L,E)$ parameter space into those that will be bound orbits and separate them from the unbound orbital parameters that are either plunging or scattering trajectories.
+Compact binaries serve as sources of continuous gravitational wave signals during their inspiral phase, terminating at the merger and ringdown.
+It is therefore useful to reduce to reduce the $(p,e)$ parameter space, and further the $(L,E)$ parameter space, to those regions corresponding to bound orbits, separating them from parameters that lead to plunging or scattering trajectories.

-Although the position of the last stable orbit (LSO) in Schwarzschild spacetime is already textbook knowledge found in many core general relativity books \cite{hartle2003gravity,shapiro2008black,carroll2019spacetime}, the position in the full orbital parameter space (not only for $e=0$) is only been a recent finding.
+Although the position of the last stable orbit (LSO) in Schwarzschild spacetime is already textbook knowledge found in many core general relativity books \cite{hartle2003gravity,shapiro2008black,carroll2019spacetime}, the position in the full orbital parameter space (not only for $e=0$) has only recently been determined.
 For generic orbits in Schwarzschild, a paper by Poisson et al. \cite{cutler1994gravitational} derived the fundamental $p=6+2e$ curve for marginally stable orbits.
 This curve however will be modified as a spacetime obtains other parameters.
 For rotating black hole spacetimes like the Kerr, numerical approximations of this separatrix are sufficient \cite{amaro2013role} but a more recent work obtained an analytic expression \cite{suzuki1998innermost,levin2009homoclinic,stein2020location}.
 For charged black holes, the innermost stable circular orbit \cite{pugliese2011motion} and sufficient conditions for the position of marginally stable orbits has been derived \cite{misra2010rational,hackmann2013charged} but a generalized expression for the last stable orbit is yet to be found.
 In spacetimes with a cosmological constant, a paper by \cite{stuchlik1983motion,stuchlik1999some,kunst2015isofrequency} and more recently with an added contribution of a spin from \cite{zhang2019motion} presented the condition for marginally stable generic orbits.